 It’s a position where a newcomer may prove instrumental in the Dodgers’ effort to improve against left-handed pitching.
 Of course, Los Angeles could also address the deficiency by acquiring an outfielder.

-According to ESPN’s Buster Olney, the Dodges have interest in Detroit Tigers right fielder J.D.
+According to ESPN’s Buster Olney, the Dodgers have interest in Detroit Tigers right fielder J.D.
 Martinez:

 The Tigers’ asking prices for their most coveted players are so high at this point that some interested teams wonder if Detroit will be able to find suitable deals for players besides J.D.
 Martinez.